Theta-Limited/OA-Accuracy-Testing/README.md

 1. **Mark the location of outdoor ground control points (GCP) using [SW Maps](http://swmaps.softwel.com.np/)**: Ideally, use an enhanced accuracy GPS such as the [Ardusimple RTK Calibrated Surveyor Kit](https://www.ardusimple.com/user-manual-rtk-calibrated-surveyor-kit/) to mark points with greater accuracy than regular GPS.
 Choose an outdoor area with significant open space for testing.
 Prepare markers for GCPs which may be easily-visible from a distance by drone, such as traffic cones or [these Soccer Disc Cones](https://www.amazon.com/dp/B095K6S53Y).
 In the SW Maps app, create a new project and a new layer.
 Save the location of each ground control point using SW maps' `Record Feature` function, ensuring all GCP features are recorded within the only layer of your new Project.
 For best results, make sure each ground control point is at least 30 meters from its nearest neighboring point.
 2. **Export the list of outdoor ground control points as a zipped comma separated values (CSV) file.** Share/Export your project in SW maps containing the list of control points as a zipped CSV file
+3. **Calibrate your drone's magnetometer (compass) sensor**: Consult your drone's operation manual for this procedure.
+Calibration for the local magnetic environment is critical for obtaining accurate heading information from the drone camera.
+Lack of calibration can cause heading inaccuracy of up to 10° or more.
+It is important to perform this procedure away from any ferrous (magnetic) metal such as steel.
-3. **Take drone photos of your ground control points from multiple slant angles, focal length/zoom, orientations, and drone models (if available)**.
+4. **Take drone photos of your ground control points from multiple slant angles, focal length/zoom, orientations, and drone models (if available)**.
 Take as many photos as possible from your drone(s) of your outdoor ground control points.
 For experimentation, it is desirable to vary the slant angle (downward pitch) of the camera to several values, this is hypothesized to be the most significant independent variable affecting calculation accuracy.

 ### Analysis of collected data